atecon/knn/README.md

   + "kfold": perform k-fold cross-validation with the number of folds specified by the `kfold_nsplits` parameter (default: 5).

-  + "loo": perform leave-one-out cross-validation.
+  + "loo": perform leave-one-out cross-validation; only for regression.

   + "recwin": perform recursive window cross-validation with the window size specified by the "win_size" parameter (default: 10).